 PPTP is a legacy VPN type based on the Point To Point Protocol (PPP).
 Using PPP is no longer a good idea because it does not support adequate encryption.
 Authentication is done using username and password only.

 L2TP is a VPN included by default in Windows.
-It uses IPsec for encryption and is suitable for mobile workstations without fixed IP addresses as long as the VPN’s server-side has a fixed IP.
+It uses IPsec for encryption and is suitable for mobile workstations without fixed IP addresses as long as the VPN’s server-side has a static IP.
 Authentication can be done using a shared key, certificate, or username and password.

 An often on-premises used application is Cisco ASA; it is Cisco’s proprietary SSL VPN solution.
 It can be deployed on Exoscale as an instance.
-For details see the Exoscale Marketplace.
+For details, see the Exoscale Marketplace.

 SoftEther VPN is an open-source, user-friendly, multi-protocol VPN server that supports various VPN solutions, including OpenVPN and L2TP.